-There are various techniques associated with the breast reduction procedure.
-The technique used by Dr. Dickie involves an inverted-T incision that circles the areola, extends downward and follows the curve of the crease beneath the breast.
-Dr. Dickie then removes excess glandular tissue, fat, and skin and re-positions the nipple and areola into the new position.
-In some cases where there is excess fat around the armpit, or flank area, liposuction may be used to correct these areas.
+There are various surgical techniques for a breast reduction.
+The technique used by Dr. Dickie involves making an inverted-T incision that circles the areola, extends downward and follows the curve of the crease beneath the breast.
+Dr. Dickie removes excess glandular tissue, fat and skin to achieve the intended size then re-positions the nipple and areola.
+In cases where there is excess fat around the armpit or flank area, liposuction may be used to ensure the overall shape is aesthetically pleasing.

-In most cases, the nipples remain attached to their blood vessels and nerves.
-However, if the breasts are very large or pendulous, the nipples and areolas may have to be completely removed and grafted into a higher position.
-The stitches are then placed around the areola, in a vertical line extending downward, and along the lower crease of the breast.
-Decreased sensation in the nipple occurs with this procedure.
+Usually, the nipples remain attached to their blood vessels and nerves to preserve sensitivity.
+However, if the breasts are very large, the nipples and areolas may have to be completely removed then grafted into a higher position.
+There is a risk for decreased sensation in the nipple occurs with this procedure.

 Results vary and the results shown are not a guarantee.
 Confidentiality Statement.